qmlbook/qmlbook/docs/start/start.rst

 .. issues:: ch02

 This section is a run through of the different possible application types someone could write with Qt 5.
-It's not limited to the presented selection but it should give the reader a better idea about what can be done with Qt 5 in general.
+It's not limited to the presented selection but it should give the reader a better idea of what can be done with Qt 5 in general.

 Console Application
 -------------------

 A console application does not provide any graphical user interface and will normally be called as part of a system service or from the command line.
-Qt 5 comes with a series of ready-made components which help you to create console cross platform applications very efficiently.
+Qt 5 comes with a series of ready-made components which help you to create console cross-platform applications very efficiently.
 For example the networking file APIs.
-Also string handling and, since Qt 5.1, efficient command line parser.
+Also, string handling and, since Qt 5.1, efficient command line parser.
 As Qt is a high-level API on top of C++, you get programming speed paired with execution speed.
 Don't think of Qt as being *just* a UI toolkit -- it has so much more to offer.

 .. rubric:: String Handling

-In the first example we demonstrate how someone could very simply add 2 constant strings.
+In the first example, we demonstrate how someone could very simply add 2 constant strings.
 This is not a very useful application but it gives you an idea of what a native C++ application, without an event loop, could look like.

 .. code-block:: cpp